N+: Gameplay

 N+ plays with only three buttons and the directional pad, used to control a small black ninja.
 Players jump, dodge, climb and rebound from walls, collecting gold on their way to a level's exit.
 Each level the player enters has a time limit based on the ninja's "metabolism" which, according to the instructions for the games, gives the ninja an extremely short life-span and a "thirst for gold".
 Gold increases the remaining time for players, thus being a valuable item to collect.
 While the player is given infinite lives, death can still come swift and often, a key design feature of N+.
-Anything that is dangerous to the ninja will kill him instantly.
+Anything that is dangerous to the ninja will kill them instantly.
 Droids of varying abilities (seeking missiles, flying droids, ground-based droids, chasing droids, laser droids and rapid fire) can kill the player on contact, as can proximity and timed mines, laser and missile turrets, and simply falling from a dangerous height.
 Other dangers include one-way walls that can trap players and blocks that fall down on players underneath them.
 Often, timing-based jumps or momentum-based puzzles come into play in order to reach the goal, and usually switches are required to open multiple locks that block the way to the door, creating a more complex structure than simply reaching the exit.
 The Xbox Live Arcade version of the game features multiplayer and map-editing, while the DS and PSP versions feature map-sharing and new multiplayer modes in addition to the features of the XBLA version.